 All three competitors have optional third-row seats, which the Sorento lacks.

 Under the Hood

-Rear-wheel drive is standard, while part-time four-wheel drive is optional on the LX, LX Sport Edition and EX.
+Rear-wheel drive is standard, while part-time four-wheel drive is optional.
 It includes a shift-on-the-fly provision and a low-range transfer case.
 With the EX Luxury Package, Sorento owners get Kia's Torque-on-Demand system.
 Similar to all-wheel drive, Torque-on-Demand automatically transfers power if it detects wheel slippage.
 It also includes a low-range transfer case.